Why & How to Reply to App Store Reviews

 You can filter reviews with a keyword commonly shared among users complaining about a bug.
 That way, you will be able to update users once the issue has been fixed and try to re-engage them.

-How to Reply to Your Reviews on AppTweak
+How to manage & reply to app reviews on AppTweak

-Replying to reviews on the App Store and Play Store is a great way to acknowledge valuable feedback from your consumers, maintain a strong relationship with your users, and convince any unhappy users to change a negative rating.
+Replying to reviews on the App Store and Google Play is a great way to acknowledge valuable feedback from your consumers, maintain a strong relationship with your users, and convince unhappy users to change a negative rating.

 To optimize your review strategy on the stores, try to: